brighton36/property-services-monitor/README.md

     #...
 ```
 To see what parameters are supported in the default template, search the included
 notify.html.inja and notify_body.html.inja.
-Note that these parameters also
+Note:
-submitted to the notify.plain.inja .
+ - These parameters also submitted to the notify.plain.inja before rendering.
+ - There are no restrictions on what key and value pairs you delineate in this
+   'parameters' section.
+If you wish to add additional parameters for use in your
+   own templates, just add them to this section of the config, and they will be
+   mirrored onto the template at the time of rendering.
+ - Relative Image paths are expected to be relative to the inja file itself.

 ## Program help Output
 Additional help can be found in the --help output of the program.